-20.6.1 SLEEP MODE
+20.7.1 SLEEP MODE

 In Sleep mode, the clock to the CPU and peripherals is shutdown.
-If an on-chip oscillator is being used, it is shutdown
+If an on-chip oscillator is being used, it is shutdown.

-The Fail-Safe Clock Monitor is not functional during Sleep since there is no clock to monitor.
+The Fail-Safe Clock Monitor is not functional during Sleep, since there is no clock to monitor.
 However, LPRC clock remains active if WDT is operational during Sleep.

-The brown-out protection circuit and the Low-Voltage Detect circuit, if enabled, will remain functional during Sleep.
+The Brown-out protection circuit, if enabled, will remain functional during Sleep.